Imagining the Nation

 In this module we encourage you to reflect on the category of the nation as a paramount framework in the study of culture by looking at the histories and situated conceptualisations of the term national culture (national literature, national cinema, etc) and critiques thereof, prior to embarking on the study of specific case studies in specific national traditions.
 A solid grounding in the Western, European traditions and subsequent critiques of the national paradigm will help you to understand the intersection of nation with cultural forms, institutions and practices in your chosen comparative or language-speaking area of study.

 The first part of the module is offered to all students on the MA/MRes Modern Languages and Comparative Literatures.
-In the second part you will divide into different proposed strands according to your comparative or language-speaking area of studies and the expertise available in the School of Creative Arts, Culture and Communication.
+In the second part you will divide into different proposed strands according to your chosen area of interest and the expertise available in the School of Creative Arts, Culture and Communication.
 This second part will vary year by year depending on the interests of incoming students and the availability of academic staff.

 Indicative syllabus